 A New Telescope This Christmas?

 During the Christmas season we are often asked our opinion about the best beginner telescopes for a Christmas gift.
 There are a great many good quality telescopes on the market now at reasonable prices so it is not too difficult to get a reasonably capable instrument.
 In truth, however, there are many factors to consider in deciding what to purchase, more than we can go into in this post.
 (Actually, we recommend that your first “telescope” should be a pair of binoculars.
-See our post from this past May Here.)
-Regardless of the instrument you choose, the biggest factor in the enjoyment of a new telescope is simply having some guidance about what to look at.
+See our post about this subject Here.)
+Regardless of the instrument you choose, the biggest factor in the enjoyment of a new telescope or binoculars is simply having some guidance about what to look at.

 It is true that a larger instrument is preferable, but unless newcomers can experience some success with the telescope they have they are unlikely to ever graduate to a larger one.

 After looking at the moon and possibly a planet or two, most small telescopes are packed away in closets, rarely to be used again.
 Most binoculars are never even aimed upward in the first place.
 Without appropriate charts and reference materials deep sky objects can be difficult to find.
-Randomly sweeping the sky with a small telescope will usually be a disappointing experience, but with some direction there are a great many fascinating sights awaiting the observer with a small telescope or binoculars.
+Randomly sweeping the sky with a small telescope will usually be a disappointing experience, but with some direction there are a great many fascinating sights awaiting the observer with a small telescope or binoculars, especially if you are seeing things with your own eye for the first time!

 Sky Atlas for Small Telescopes and Binoculars